-All types of releases via digital delivery platforms - Transactional VOD (TVOD), Subscription VOD (SVOD), Advertising-Based VOD (AVOD), Free Ad-Supported Streaming Television, and similar technologies (collectively, "Digital" distribution throughout this document) - are eligible for submission.
+All types of releases via digital delivery platforms - Transactional VOD (TVOD), Subscription VOD (SVOD), Advertising-Based VOD (AVOD), Free Ad-Supported Streaming Television (FAST), and similar technologies (collectively, "Digital" distribution throughout this document) - are eligible for submission.
 In general, the first distribution of the content on any platform is the governing air date and program form for determining eligibility.

-However, a national television broadcast that airs after a Digital debut may be considered to be the canonical airing if:
+However, a national television, cable, or satellite broadcast (collectively, "Broadcast" distribution throughout this document) that airs after a Digital debut may be considered to be the canonical airing if:

 - 1. The Digital distribution was not previously submitted, and - 2.
-The national television broadcast premiere occurred within one year of its Digital debut.
+The Broadcast premiere occured within one year of its Digital debut.